thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 - --minify --format lua` (This prints minified lua to stdout)

+You can convert a cart to multiple formats at once:

+`python shrinko8.py path-to-input.p8 path-to-output.png --extra-output path-to-output.p8  --extra-output path-to-output.rom`

 ## Specifying custom labels & titles

 Normally, shrinko8 will take the label and title (if any) from the input cart, same as pico8 does.